-Advantages of infrared
+Advantages of infrared heaters

 Introduction

-The importance of infrared heating extends across various applications.
+The importance of infrared heating extends to various applications.
 From ceiling heating in the living room to wall heating in the bathroom, infrared heating plays a key role in modern heating technology.
-It enables efficient and targeted heating of rooms.
-Understanding the fundamentals of this technology is critical to taking full advantage of its benefits.

 Infrared heating technology has gained importance in recent years, especially in the field of energy-efficient space heating.
 It offers a sustainable way to heat rooms comfortably without having to put up with complex installations or high energy costs.
+Infrared heating is therefore a popular choice for many households and businesses.

 Definition of infrared radiation